EricLWang/self/Codex.md

 * Life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.

 #### iii.
 People
-* A true friendship cannot be forged without conflict.
+* True friendship cannot be forged without conflict.
 * Accountability is strongest in pairs
 * Viewing your relationships as a graph, the sum of **[# of edges * weight]** is a strong indicator for happiness and fulfillment, and should be prioritized.
 * Instigate in a positive way.